 The Reserve Bank of India has mandated that all banks should check the credit score of every loan or credit card applicant at the time of evaluation.
-While each lending institutions uses different parameters to assess your credit worth, credit score is the base to determine eligible loan amount.
+While each lending institution uses different parameters to assess your creditworthiness, a credit score is a basis to determine the eligible loan amount.

 The credit report or score is a document that highlights your entire credit history.

 Credit report includes details of your personal information, contact information, employment history, credit limit on various credit cards, credit balances, and dates on when you opened various accounts.

 If you need to increase your credit score, it won’t happen overnight.
 Credit scores take into account your past behavior regarding your credit report, and not just your present actions.

 But here are a few suggestions that you as an individual can follow to start on the path to better credit.